phani-training/Documents/Libwebrtc.md

 - Opening the developer command prompt
     - You'll need a command prompt configured for calling Visual Studio tools.
 The following are two options for opening a developer command prompt:
     - Using the shortcut in the start menu : Click on Start Menu → Visual Studio 2019 → x64 Native Tools Command Prompt for VS 2019.
+    - Run it as Administrator.
+    - Move to the C: Drive.
 ### Acquiring WebRTC code base
 #### Getting depot_tools
 - WebRTC uses Chromium's build tools named depot_tools.
 You can download it with curl that is now shipped with Windows.
 The following command will download depot_tool.zip to the current folder.